thesheff17/scratchpad_sample/README.md

 ## scratchpad_sample

 This repo will show you how to use use github actions and github codespaces with the latest python versions.
-At this time I do not see support for python 3.11 in github actions.
-Github codespaces works with python 3.11 :)

   * github codespace configuration are in `.devcontainers/` directory.
-     * python3.11
   * github actions configuration are in `.github/workflows/` directory.
-     * python 3.9, 3.10

 ### more info: